zirui-wang/androidf-local-storage-test/README.md

 # Android Local (external) Storage Test

 In this case, I used a cache list to avoid too much IO operation.
-Please modify code to make sure the last piece of new content can be writen into the file.
+Please modify code to make sure the last piece of new content will be writen into the file.

 ## Steps